The Great Fire Kanji Mountain in Kyoto

-The rest of the year, Daimonji is very accessible and it's also a short hike that I recommend to all travelers in Kyoto.
-Enjoy your visit from the Philosopher's Path up to Ginkakuji temple.
+On the rest of the year, the mountain Daimonji-san is very accessible, and it is also a short hike that we recommend to all travelers in Kyoto.
+When walking on the Philosopher's Path, continue up to Ginkakuji temple.
 Getting out of the Silver Pavilion, turn right immediately and walk a few semi-residential streets to get to the beginning of the Daimonji hike.

 The climb itself is not that long: 30 to 45 minutes.
-But the reward is well worth it: the view on Kyoto city from the top is even better than from Iwatayama.
-On clear days, you can admire the ancient Japanese capital's perpendicular avenues up to its extreme south, farther than the station.
+But the reward is well worth it: the view on Kyoto city from the top is even better than from Iwatayama on the opposite side.
+You can admire the ancient Japanese capital's perpendicular avenues from its extreme north down to the south, farther than the station.
 Take this opportunity to recognize the temples and other most remarkable landmarks, such as the great red torii ⛩️ gate of Heian Jingu shrine.
 The ideal excursion includes bringing in one’s bento 🍱 and admire this wonderful view while eating.